Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 who said they could program a robot to love babies but had not done so and that simulating love was different from loving.
-The professor of humanities was not convinced even when the computer scientists pointed out that R781 had no specific attachment to Travis.
+The professor of humanities was not convinced even when the computer scientists pointed out that R781 had no specific attachment to 泰维斯.
 Another baby giving rise to the same calculations would cause the same actions.
 If we programmed the robot to love, we would make it develop specific attachments.
 One professor of philosophy from UC Berkeley and 9,000 other virtually